-E. Summary
+F. Summary

-The monetary costs of transition are likely to be relatively small in the context of the size of the overall system; spending \$1 million in a year to permanently reshape a system roughly 100 times that size is potentially a reasonable investment.24 We have not yet completed a full analysis of the additional annual carrying costs for a redesigned system with a new administrative structure and stronger data capacity, but they are likely to be similarly small in the context of the overall system.
+The monetary costs of transition are likely to be relatively small in the context of the size of the overall system; spending \$1 million in a year to permanently reshape a system roughly 100 times that size is potentially a reasonable investment.
 The greater challenge of a transition is the one-time expenditure of effort to engage in the transition process, which can be substantial.
-So one central question for Rhode Island is whether it believes the potential ongoing long-term payoff in improved efficiency is worth the cost of a one-time short-term transition process.
+So one central question for the working group was whether it believed the potential ongoing long-term payoff in improved efficiency would be worth the cost of a one-time short-term transition process.